befelix/pydantic_sweep/README.md

     Model(seed=44, x=5, y=1),
     Model(seed=44, x=6, y=2),
 ]

+# check that we didn't accidentally duplicate a setting
+ps.check_unique(models)
 ```

 To learn mode about the full capabilities of the library visit the